-The resulting demands for biogas and gasification gas are transferred to the Biomass Conversion tab sheet and subtracted in the productions before being upgraded to grid gas quality, as described in section 4.2.6.1.
+The resulting demands for biogas and gasification gas are transferred to the Biogases Conversion tab sheet and subtracted in the productions before being upgraded to grid gas quality, as described in section 4.2.7.1.

-4.2.6.4.3.
-Chemical Synthesis
+4.2.7.4.3.
+Liquid electrofuel synthesis

-For all three types of synthetic liquid fuel (Synthetic diesel, petrol and jet petrol), the output and the efficiency are specified and the resulting demand for synthetic grid gas input is calculated as:
+For all three types of liquid electrofuels (methanol, DME and electro JP), the output and potential extra losses are specified and the resulting demand for liquid fuel demand calculated as: